imsod/demo/README.md

 !

+You included an image on your course slides, and the screen reader will attempt to read the Alt Text added to the image.
+If you did not add an alt text, or if the alt text is not helpful, the student will not be able to understand the content fully.

+By incorporating Alt Text, instructors can create more accessible, inclusive, and effective learning experiences for all students.

 > #### Screen Reader
 > A screen reader is a type of assistive technology that reads aloud the text and descriptions of images that are displayed on a computer screen.
 They are essential for blind or visually impaired people to access and interact with computers and digital content.

-You included an image on your course slides without adding an Alt Text.

-The screen reader will attempt to read the Alt Text added to the image but fail.

-The student will not be able to understand the content that sighted students can see.

-By incorporating Alt Text, instructors can create more accessible, inclusive, and effective learning experiences for all students.

-Write good Alt Texts
+Writing good Alt Texts
 ---

 Then, how can we write a good Alt Text?